What Does Dandelion Flower Mean and Symbolise?

-Don’t underestimate the simplicity of a Dandelion – it’s more than just a child’s wishing flower!
-In fact, these flowers hold a deeper meaning and symbolism than you would think.
 Many have even come to say that growing Dandelions is like growing a genie to grant you wishes.

-History of Dandelion Flowers
+History of the Dandelion Plant

-Although it was first defined around the 14th century, the history of the Dandelion is traced back to the time of the ancient Greeks and Romans.
-It was defined as a yellow composite herbaceous plant with milky white sap.
-This perennial plant was primarily cultivated then as a food staple and traditional medicine.
+Dandelions were first described in the 14th century.
+The history of these flowering plants are traced back to the time of the ancient Greeks and Romans.
+The botanical characteristics include being a yellow composite herbaceous plant with milky white sap, dark green leaves, and profound flowers.

-With over more than 250 species, Dandelions are mainly native to Europe and Asia.
+With over more than 250 species, dandelions are mainly native to Europe and Asia.
 Thanks to the early expeditions, these flowers made their way to North America through the Pilgrims in the 1620s.
 It was then introduced as a medicinal herb originating from the Mediterranean regions.

 Dandelion Symbolism

-Dandelions have quite a few amazing symbolisms that highlight why many wish upon their seeds!
+The humble dandelion has quite a few amazing symbolisms that highlight why many wish upon their seeds!

-For centuries, people have also believed that the number of blows and seeds left on the flower could predict many futures.
-In the Victorian language of flowers, it was a flower dubbed as a rustic oracle.
-It was said to be a flower that can see many prophecies – and why the children (or adults) of today blow a wish upon the flower for many things.
+It was said to be a symbolic flower that can see many prophecies – and why the children (or adults) of today blow a wish upon the flower for many things.

 Meanwhile, some far-flung regions in England beg to differ.
-English countryside folk believes this flower was a symbol of the devil’s milk pail.
+English countryside folk believe this flower was a symbol of the devil’s milk pail.
 Many would tell stories about how wishing upon this flower is like making a deal with the devil.
 But in reality, it had white sap and was a difficult plant to kill and was named like that to scare the kids!

-Others say it was a symbol of cosmic harmony and prosperity because of the Puffball’s round shape and loose seeds.
+Others say it was a symbol of cosmic harmony and prosperity because of the dandelion’s round shape and loose seeds.
 Similarly, the loose seeds of these flowers were said to symbolize fertility and go perfectly with the saying go forth and multiply as the seeds are blown away.

 Meaning of Dandelion Flowers